-Sharing information about another team member, regardless of your relationship with the person, is a violation of the person's privacy.
-If you believe in good faith that another team member is being mistreated, you should report the concern so that an investigation can be conducted.
+Sharing information about another employee, regardless of your relationship with the person, is a violation of the person's privacy.
+If you believe in good faith that another employee is being mistreated, you should report the concern so that an investigation can be conducted.
 The details of the investigation will be handled confidentially to the extent possible and, based on privacy concerns, the outcome of the investigation may or may not be shared.